-- (a) For purposes of these regulations, "physical condition" includes any health condition relating to body and mind. - (b) Except as provided in subsection [(b)] (c) of this section, upon return from FMLA leave, an employee is entitled to be returned to the original position the employee held when leave commenced, or if the original position is not available, to an equivalent position with equivalent benefits, pay and other terms and conditions of employment.
-An employee is entitled to such reinstatement to the original position even if the employee has been replaced or his or her position has been restructured to accommodate the employee's absence. [(See also section 31-51qq-4(e) of the Regulations of Connecticut State Agencies for the obligations of joint employers.)] - [(b)] (c) If the employee is medically unable to perform the employee's original job upon the expiration of such leave entitlement, the employer shall transfer the employee to work suitable to such employee's physical condition if such work is available.
-In addition, the employer's obligations may also be governed by federal and state law, including the [Americans with Disabilities Act ([ADA[)] and FEPA.
+(a) For purposes of this section and section 31-51qq-22 of the Regulations of Connecticut State Agencies, "physical condition" means any health condition relating to body and mind. (b) Except as provided in subsection [(b)] (c) of this section, upon return from FMLA leave, an employee is entitled to be returned to the original position the employee held when leave commenced, or if the original position is not available, to an equivalent position with equivalent benefits, pay and other terms and conditions of employment.
+An employee is entitled to such reinstatement to the original position even if the employee has been replaced or his or her position has been restructured to accommodate the employee's absence. [(See also section 31-51qq-4(e) of the Regulations of Connecticut State Agencies for the obligations of joint employers.)]

+[(b)] (c) If the employee is medically unable to perform the employee's original job upon the expiration of such leave entitlement, the employer shall transfer the employee to work suitable to such employee's physical condition if such work is available.
+In addition, the employer's obligations may also be governed by federal and state law, including the [Americans with Disabilities Act (]ADA[)] and FEPA.